Nottingham Panthers: Pacha arrives as CEO; coaching changes

 On 28 October 2023, during a Challenge Cup game against the Sheffield Steelers, Panthers forward Adam Johnson was fatally injured after an on-ice collision resulted in his throat being slashed by Steelers defenceman Matt Petgrave's skate.
 Immediately following the incident, the game was abandoned and medical personnel attempted to save Johnson's life, but to no avail.
 The incident is currently under police investigation.

 Following the incident the Panthers would sign free agent Simon Després, Austin Farley from HC Nove Zamky and young English defender Joseph Hazeldine from the Fehérvár Hockey Academy 19.
 On 20 November 2023, Swedish defender Viktor Björkung departed the club for HK Spišská Nová Ves.

 On 8 November 2023, the Panthers announced that they were withdrawing from the 2023–24 Challenge cup competition.
 On 26 November 2023, Panthers returned to playing with a 2–4 loss to the Belfast Giants but won their second game back 4–2 against the Cardiff Devils.
 The Panthers would earn a record of 14–24–8 following the incident.

 Nottingham finished the 2023–24 season in 9th narrowly missing the playoffs by 1 point.
 Their final game of the season was a 3–2 overtime win against the Manchester Storm, however the Fife Flyers and Coventry Blaze winning their final regular season games meant the Panthers would not make the playoffs for the first time in the EIHL era.
 After the season the club confirmed Paredes would leave after one season in charge, to take up a job in Europe.

 Danny Stewart era

 On 30 April 2024, the Panthers announced the signing of new head coach Danny Stewart, who joined from the Coventry Blaze after eight seasons with the club.
 On 3 May 2024, Panthers assistant coach Kevin Moore departed to replace Stewart as head coach at the Coventry Blaze.

 The Panthers were mathematically in with a shot at the league title heading into the final weekend of the 2024–25 season, as Stewart led Nottingham to their best league finish in years.
 They ultimately finished 3rd behind Sheffield and six points behind eventual champions Belfast.
 Panthers went on to win the playoffs, first defeating Sheffield 4–3 in overtime in the semi-finals and then in the final overcoming Cardiff by the same score, this time in double overtime, to lift their first domestic trophy since 2016.

+Nottingham then went on to win the IIHF Continental Cup for the second time in team history.
+The Panthers beat Torpedo from Kazakhstan 4-2 in the Gold Medal Game on 17 January 2026.

+In March 2026, Nottingham won the Challenge Cup for a ninth time (and first since 2016) beating Coventry Blaze 3-2 in overtime.